Supportive Guidance For The Probate Process

 Probate needs to be handled efficiently to preserve the value of an estate.
 At Telpner Peterson Law Firm, LLP, our lawyers have helped clients navigate the probate process since 1952.

-Under Iowa law, an estate must remain open for four months.
+Under Iowa law, an estate must remain open for at least four months.
 During this time, creditors may file claims against the estate.
 Iowa law does not impose an inheritance tax on assets passed to lineal descendants and ascendants.

 Probate requires the prompt completion of many tasks.
 Our probate attorneys handle all of these tasks, including: